 A Mentor’s Perspective

-One of our mentors for our 2016 cohort, Balliol College Oxford undergraduate Zoe Cannell, looks back on the 2016 summer residential:
+One of our mentors, Balliol College Oxford undergraduate Zoe Cannell, looks back on her first residential:

 At the beginning of July, Y9 and Y10 students from the Kent Academies Network came to Tonbridge School for the 2016 summer residential, whilst Y11 and Y12 stayed in Cambridge, at Fitzwilliam College and Queens’ College.
 This is the first time we have had a full set of four cohorts on the programme, being the programme’s fourth year, and it was the first residential with which I had been involved.